-- 1. National League for Nursing Pre-Admission Examination-PN scores - 2.
-Cumulative college GPA of 2.0 by the end of the spring semester prior to entry, if attended college previously - Proficiency in reading, writing and mathematics as evidenced by completion of courses or placement test scores - 4.
-Applicants are selected for admission to the Practical Nursing Program using a point system based on percentile scores on the National League for Nursing Pre-Admission Exam-PN.
+- 1. National League for Nursing Pre-Admission Examination-PN scores - Cumulative college GPA of 2.0 by the end of the spring semester prior to entry, if attended college previously - Proficiency in reading, writing and mathematics as evidenced by completion of courses or placement test scores - 4.
+Applicants are selected for admission to the Practical Nursing Program using a point system based on percentile scores on the National League for Nursing Pre-Admission Exam-PN. - 5.
+Applicants for the nursing program need to be aware of the following regarding clinical agency requirements: Health care students are required to complete University prescribed academic requirements that involve clinical practice in a University affiliated health care facility setting with no substitution allowable.
+Failure of a student to complete the prescribed clinical practice shall be deemed as not satisfying health care academic program requirements.
+It is the responsibility of the student to satisfactorily complete affiliated health care facility background checks and drug testing requirements in accordance with procedures and timelines as prescribed by the affiliated health care facility.